shannonamcgill/Will_the_Customer_Accept_the_Coupon/README.md

 My initial steps were to review the data in order to understand better what columns were present and identify any required cleanup.
 From this step, I removed one of the columns as it was over 99% empty.

 I then reviewed the coupon distribution amoungsts different reasturant types.
-This can nicely be displayed using seaborns boxplot as demonstrated below.
+This can nicely be displayed using seaborn's boxplot as demonstrated below.

 ![alt text](https://github.com/shannonamcgill/Will_the_Customer_Accept_the_Coupon/blob/main/assignment_5_1_starter/images/Distributed_Number_of_Coupons_Barchart.png?raw=true)